Pain is often the primary urge that causes most of us to go to the doctor for a checkup.

 - Drinking bentonite clay may reduce severe pain caused by inflammation or acute infections.

-- Licorice (Gan Cao) is considered in China as an ancient medicinal plant with the properties of natural cortisone, which reduces pain, without acute side effects.
+- Licorice (Gan Cao) is considered in China as an ancient medicinal plant with natural cortisone properties, which reduces pain without acute side effects.

 - Massage, reflexology, strenuous exercise, most often can alleviate moderate chronic pain.

 - Direct and controlled sun exposure has analgesic properties.